serokell/blog-posts/Introduction to Free Monads/article.md

     It is a monad.

-    Implement a conventional `Monad` instance, and implement `convert :: FreeBinTree l a -> BinTree l a` using `foldFree` and a natural transformation.
+    Implement a conventional `Monad` instance, and implement `convert :: FreeBinTree l a -> BinTree l a` using `foldFree` and a natural transformation `BinTreeF l a -> BinTree l a`